-The frustration of the above experiences led me to research a better way and we found a Bank On Yourself advisor.
+The frustration of the above experiences led me to research a better way and we found a Professional.
 I am now on a mission to reach out to my colleagues because no one is telling them about this wonderful plan.”

 Allen summed up nicely why Forbes will never publish the truth…

 “The fact that you were able to answer the ten questions using a contrarian take on Wall Street while being an advocate for consumers and investors and backing up your answers with highly credible and unimpeachable sources is why the ten questions will never make it to Forbes.
 If they (the staunch Wall Street supporters) had been able to discredit, tear apart, dismiss, reverse, or put a negative spin on any of your answers, you can bet your 401(k), IRA and mutual fund they would have taken great delight in doing so.”